-It has been over a century since the Japanese immigrated to Brazil, sharing several things of their culture that influenced even our Portuguese language.
-Over time, Japan strives to share its culture through events, festivals, communities and various programs involving culture.
+It has been more than a century since the Japanese immigrated to Brazil, sharing many things about their culture that even influenced our English language.
+Over time, Japan strives to share its culture through events, festivals, communities and diverse programs involving culture.

 Despite all this, most Brazilians are still unaware of the culture, have no interest or are simply limited to stereotypes and generalizations.
 On the other hand, some people from the Japanese community and descendants are also limited to expanding their culture among themselves.

 Even young Brazilians who claim to be influenced by Japanese culture, who hold large events based on anime, end up deviating from the theme with several Western and strange attractions, just with the aim of generating visitors and profit.

 This happened in my city, with an event that bears the name "Japanese Culture" but was full of medieval RPGs, Harry Potter, Star Wars, LOL and western games.
 The most you could find was anime and origami workshop, not even Japanese you can find at the event.
 The organizer even commented that these things of Japanese culture are not profitable.

 What to expect from events that are actually organized by the Japanese community?
 I've been to several and I didn't even have a soba, ramen or udon.
 Again the event was full of things that had nothing to do with Japanese culture and seemed more like a place to generate money.

 The idea of writing this article came from my friend Lucas who was a member of a Kaikan community, but felt cool and sent me a gigantic text explaining his experience.

 I am even afraid to share these texts, because people tend to take everything written literally.
 Remember that there are exceptions and everything is relative!
 We strongly consider the effort of the people involved!